Some of the things I have heard in the last few years.....

 I believe strongly that labels, stress and feeling confined by nutrition are all paths to failure and frustration.

-So, it took me a LONG time.
-I have trained my body and mind so that if my AUTHORITATIVE body says "Hey Raina, we should have ice cream, because your friends you haven't seen in 6 years are all excited to have it with you" then you better believe that MY MIND is is going to think "Sure body - thanks for taking care of me and processing this sugar overload so that I can enjoy this moment with my old friends" and go along my merry way.
+So, it took me a LONG time to learn to NOT box myself into the latest eating fad or health plan.
+I have trained my body and mind so that if my AUTHORITATIVE body says "Hey Raina, we should have ice cream, because your friends you haven't seen in 6 years are all excited to have it with you" then you better believe that MY MIND is is going to think "Sure body, and thanks for taking care of me and processing this sugar overload so that I can enjoy this moment with my old friends" and go along my merry way.

+Flexibility.
+Freedom.
 That is more important to me than following the rules.
-That is more important to me than feeling weird and guilty and wasting energy on 'doing the right thing' nutritionally.
+That is more important to me than feeling weird guilt and wasting energy on 'doing the right thing' nutritionally.

 Labels are a path to failure because when our body cries for something that is on the outside of our 'range of success' and we have to deny that - then we feel bad.
 Then as a vegan whose body is asking for cheese we feel horrible that we are being a "bad vegan."
 Then the Paleo whose body is crying for whole grains feels bad that we aren't staying true to the values of paleo.